There will be no retaliation against US troops for the deadly Kabul drone strike.

 Secretary of Defense Lloyd Austin had received a high-level evaluation of the strike, according to spokesman John Kirby, but no recommendations for accountability had been made.

-Kirby stated, “He approved their proposals.”
-“The secretary is not advocating for more accountability measures,” says the source.
-“Personal accountability was not a strong enough argument to be established,” Kirby continued.
+“Personal accountability was not a strong enough case to be established,” Kirby said.

+Aimal Ahmadi, 32, expressed his displeasure with the decision on Tuesday, having lost his three-year-old daughter, brother, and six nephews and nieces in the strike.

+“What if the US had lost a child?”
+Ahmadi asked, adding, “God will take revenge.”
+What would have been the reaction?”
+The Taliban asked the US to change their decision, with a spokesman adding, “The perpetrators should be punished, and the victims should be compensated.”

 The drone strike on August 29 occurred in the closing days of the US-led evacuation of Kabul following the Taliban’s takeover of the country.